UPDATE: Search continues for missing Cumberland woman; report that phone went active is inaccurate

 Hailey A. Anderson of Cumberland was last physically seen on Sept.
 16 at 7:53 p.m. leaving the casino in Turtle Lake, heading eastbound on Highway 8.
 Her last known location was near South Range at 3 a.m. on Sept.
-17, the police reported today.
+17, the police reported on Sunday, Sept.
+26.

-Hailey has friends and family in Minnesota and was supposed to be traveling to Hibbing, Minn., but never made it to her destination.
+Hailey has friends and family in Minnesota and was supposed to be traveling to Hibbing, Minnesota, but never made it to her destination.

 Hailey has not made contact with her friends, family or children since Sept.
 16 and usually has contact with them daily.